 Updating The Landscaping

 Painting the red brick exterior wasn’t the only thing we did.
-The landscaping needed an update as well, so we went a little over budget, but it was worth every penny!
+The landscaping also needed an update, so we went a little over budget, but it was worth every penny!
 Thanks to Turf Pro Landscape Design for making my vision a reality.
-Rock borders, a few strategically placed boulders, painted brick, and natural wood finish shutters completed the look.
+The look was completed with Rock borders, strategically placed boulders, painted brick, and natural wood finish shutters.

 Oh, and the cute modern house numbers sign that I made.
 It was my inspiration for the wood tones.
 CLICK HERE to learn how to make them for your home.